Urmilshah992/dAppWorld-Application/src/Contests 15/ Subscription Service/README.md

 ## Input:

 ```
-incrementCounter(uint announcement_id)  : This functions increments the counter for particular announcement ID.
-It is known that the ID is greater than 0.
+subscribe(uint256 duration) : This function is used to subscribe the service for a duration. duration is defined in seconds.
+The value for activating the service is 1000 wei.

+cancelSubscription() : This function is used to cancel the subscription.
+There is no refund policy.
 ```

 ## OutPut:

 ```
-viewCounter(uint announcement_id) returns (uint) : This function returns the number of counts someone interacted with an announcement for the respective announcement ID.
+isSubscribed(address user) returns (bool): This function returns the current status of the subscription for particular user.
 ```